GOP weighs nearly unprecedented move to pass health care bill

 Right now, GOP leaders are rounding up support for a vote on the motion to proceed, which would bring the bill before the Senate for consideration ahead of a final vote for passage.
 Two Republicans, Senators Susan Collins, R-Maine, and Rand Paul, R-Ky., have said they’ll vote no. If one more GOP senator joins them, the bill will be stalled.

 It’s unclear whether Republican leaders would use the HHS or OMB analyses to encourage members to pass the motion to proceed or whether they might consider a more extreme break from tradition by using numbers from HHS or OMB instead of the CBO ahead of a final vote.
-The possibility of using a substitute for a CBO score was first reported by IJR, which cited concerns among GOP leadership that the CBO would take too long to release its score.
+The possibility of using a substitute for a CBO score was first reported by the Independent Journal Review, a conservative website, which cited concerns among GOP leadership that the CBO would take too long to release its score.
 A Republican source with knowledge of discussions said all options were on the table in deciding how to proceed toward a vote.

-Any decision would go through Senate Budget Committee Chairman Sen. Mike Enzi, R-Wyo., whose office did not respond on the record to a request for comment.
+Any decision would go through Sen. Mike Enzi, R-Wyo., chairman of the Budget Committee, whose office did not respond on the record to a request for comment.
 Veterans of the budget process said Senate rules do allow Enzi to substitute a different analysis for the CBO’s score, but that it would represent a massive break from precedent that could have major implications for future legislation.

 “I doubt Mike Enzi would want to do that, because then you’re in the business of jurisdiction shopping on every score,” said Douglas Holtz-Eakin, a Republican economist who served as CBO director.
 “They have a CBO and a budget process explicitly for the purpose of not being reliant on the executive branch for analysis.”